THIS WEEK'S MORTGAGE RATE SUMMARY

 THIS WEEK'S RATE FORECAST: NEUTRAL

-Three Things: These are the three areas that have the greatest ability to impact mortgage rates this week.
-1) Fed, 2) Trade War and 3) Geopolitical.
+Three Things: These are the three areas that have the most significant ability to rates this week.
+1) The Fed, 2) Across the Pond 3) Domestic

 If you are looking for the risks and benefits of locking your interest rate in today or floating your loan rate, contact your mortgage professional to discuss it with them.